 Lastly, you could use a Grayscale Halftone Test.
 The test will demonstrate the halftones the screen will be able to capture.

 In the video, Colin uses a device that can measure the thickness of the mesh and emulsion.
 This device isn't necessary for a printer to have.
 Colin has the device to show the differences of the layers of emulsion between thin thread and standard thread.
 In the video, he exhibits that thin thread holds more emulsion than standard thread; therefore, you'll need to expose thin thread screens longer than standard thread.

 VACUUM VS. COMPRESSION EXPOSURE UNITS

 The purpose of the vacuum is to seal the film onto the screen.
 The vacuum leaves no room for the light to wrap around the stencil, which creates soft, fuzzy edges.
 If your budget can handle it, get an exposure unit with a vacuum.

-If you're using an exposure unit with compression, put as much weight as possible on top of the lid where the cushion is pressing against the screen.
+If you're using an X1620 LED Exposure Unit, put as much weight as possible on top of the lid where the cushion is pressing against the screen.
 The more weight you put on the unit, the more contact you'll create between the film and the screen.